Shout-out to Reader’s Digest

 I'm the author of the book Separation Anxiety - A Coming of Middle Age Story and founder of Write Where You Are.
 I design and deliver "Writeshops" my own light-hearted brand of writing workshop.
 Read my story here.

-If you liked my article, please share!
+If you like this article, please share!